HevyMusic/VST-Path-Changer/README.md

 3. Continue with Y, go back to menu with N
 4. 2 files will be created on the Desktop, 'VST 32bit Backup.reg' and 'VST 64bit Backup.reg'
 5. Press any key to return to the menu

+# Check the other tools:
+https://github.com/HevyMusic/FL-Studio-Settings-Export for FL Studio settings export